EngineersNeedArt/Adam74/README.md

 Other features like ANSI colors would be cool as well.
 I'm afraid I don't know enough about terminal protocols to implement something like this correctly.

+More detail on creating the Adam74 [on my blog](https://www.engineersneedart.com/adam74/adam74.html).

 > I have a half dozen or so Adam74s that I built for the photos.
 If you are interested in one I would have to ask $140 (plus shipping).
 These were surprisingly expensive with the minimum orders and shipping costs for laser-cutting, PCB-fabbing, etc.

 > If you are interested in one of the completed Adam74s email me.
 I am also considering a "thin kit" of sorts (PCB + acrylic stand) to get the cost down.
 Let me know if that is interesting as well.
 Below is my *hide-my* email address: